Schukuratsu/Python-cv2-fast-thinning-algorithm/README.md

 Background:
 I have been looking for fast thinning algorithms to to use in the determination of fingerprint minutiae, but I didn't find any and OpenCV appers to have none either.
 I have been working with Zhang Suen, it generates great results, but it is too slow for my usage, so I started developing my own algorithm and want to make it available to the community and hope the community can contribute with hints on how to make the results better and the algorithm even faster. ;)

+Explaining the algorithm:
+It is so fast because most of the thinning is done by OpenCV using morphology, the rest is single passage done by hand.

 Current state:
 At the current implementation the thinning of the example image is done in less than 1.4s without showing the images and about 1.6s showing the images.